 - Check out online nurse forums.
 Participate in discussions and ask questions of the other nurses.
 Be sure to identify yourself as a prospective nursing student, and you’ll get plenty of great advice.

 - Put your finances in order.
 Nursing school is an investment, whether you’re enrolling in an online school, an RN to BSN program, or a four-year baccalaureate program.
 It’s a good idea to prepare yourself financially, by establishing a budget, giving your credit cards a rest and avoiding big expenditures.
 You won’t be sorry if you begin nursing school debt-free and ready to focus on your studies, instead of worrying about your finances.

 - Build up a support network.
 Nursing school is going to be tough, and you will need the support of friends and loved ones.
 Ask for their help and patience in advance.
 Find a study buddy (a friend who also attends the same school) so you can keep each other motivated during the long years ahead.
+Especially when you begin studying for the NCLEX.
 If you will be working while attending school, let your supervisor know and request shifts that work with your school schedule.
 One advantage of online schools is that you may attend classes at any time, when it’s convenient for you and your work schedule.
 When researching nursing schools, be sure to consider this option.

 Nursing is a Rewarding, In-Demand Profession